-Associations may amend their articles and/or bylaws to eliminate proxy voting altogether.
+Associations may amend their articles and/or bylaws to eliminate proxy voting.
 (Corp.
-Code §7613(a).)
+Code § 7613(a).)
 Arguments in favor of eliminating proxies include:

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.